just-one-script/fu-students-wifi-fix/README.md

 sudo ./fu-students-wifi-fix.sh --check
 ```

-This check does not print your password.
-It can detect missing profile files and blank username/password fields, but it cannot prove the password is correct unless the network accepts the connection.
+This check can detect missing profile files and blank username/password fields, but it cannot prove the password is correct unless the network accepts the connection.

 ## 5. Rollback